-Auckland Council is currently undertaking a review of its seven council-controlled organisations (CCOs).
+Auckland Council is currently undertaking a review of the CCOs.
+This review was finalised in 2015.

 The review will evaluate how things have been working for the past three years and investigate whether any changes are needed.

-The review which is expected to take approximately 15 months, aims to ensure Aucklanders are getting efficient, integrated services and value for money from council and CCOs.
+The review which is expected to take approximately 15 months, aims to ensure Aucklanders are getting efficient, integrated services and value for money from the council and CCOs.